2MV

 The 2MV planetary probe (short for 2nd generation Mars-Venus) is a designation for a common design used by early Soviet uncrewed probes to Mars and Venus.

 It was an incremental improvement of earlier 1MV probes and was used for the Venera 5 and Venera 6 missions to Venus.
 It was standard practice of the Soviet space program to use standardized components as much as possible.

 All probes shared the same general characteristics and differed only in equipment necessary for specific missions.
 Each probe also incorporated improvements based on experience with earlier missions.

 It was superseded by the 3MV family.

+Background

+After the 1MV missions, where 3 out of the four had launch failures, OKB-1, led by Sergei Korolev, set out to make an improved spacecraft for the upcoming Venus and Mars launch windows in 1962.
+On July 30th, the 2MV spacecraft design was officially approved for development by OKB-1.
+While there was only one major spacecraft design, slight variations would be made for the Venus and Mars orbiters and landers as the conditions each spacecraft had to experience were very different.

 Design

 The probe consisted of three primary parts.

 Orbital Compartment

-The core of the stack was a pressurized compartment called the Orbital Compartment measuring 2.1 meters with a diameter of 1.1 meters.
+The core of the stack was a pressurized compartment called the Orbital Compartment measuring 2.1 meters with a diameter of 1.1 meters pressurized to 1.1 bar using dry nitrogen.
+This greatly increased the launch weight but simplified cooling.

 Also mounted on the Orbital Compartment was a parabolic high-gain antenna, used for long-range communications.